Thinking about financing a new Neat Living home?

 Neat living does not offer financial advice, therefore, you should seek your own financial advice from a qualified professional or suitable organisation.

-A self build mortgage allows custom builders to borrow money in clearly defined stages, rather than a lump sum.
+A self-build mortgage allows custom builders to borrow money in clearly defined stages, rather than a lump sum.
 We would recommend thoroughly investigating in detail how the lenders define these lump sum stages and their criteria for the staged or milestone drawdowns.

-These stages should coincide to allow you to purchase land and organise subsequent work such as ground works and laying foundations in preparation for the new Neat Living home.
+These stages should coincide to allow you to purchase land and organise subsequent work such as groundworks and laying foundations in preparation for the new Neat Living home.
 The lender will typically insist that work is independently assessed and valued as the work proceeds and we can work with an independent assessor if required.

 Certain lenders will lend ahead of key milestones, to allow for payments to be made in advance of the works starting on site or offsite.
+We are able to assist you by preparing information that will be required by the lender, such as design and construction details, programme and budgeting.

 Stamp Duty Land Tax and Land Buildings Transaction Tax Explained!